Maverick Carter

 Maverick Carter (born October 10, 1981) is an American sports marketing businessman and executive who is the chief executive officer (CEO) of SpringHill Company, Uninterrupted, and the Robot Company, all part of the holding company LRMR Ventures, which he co-founded with LeBron James.

 Early life and education

 Maverick Carter was born on October 10, 1981.
-He spent most of his youth in Akron, Ohio and Atlanta, Georgia.
+He spent most of his youth in Akron, Ohio, and Atlanta, Georgia.
 Carter grew up the son of Katherine Powers, a social worker, and Otis Carter.
 Carter and LeBron James became friends as children.
 Both played basketball and football at St. Vincent–St. Mary High School (SVSM) in Akron.
 He also played on the same team as Jay Williams at the Five Star Camp.

-After graduating from SVSM, Carter played college basketball for one season at Western Michigan before transferring to the University of Akron.
-Carter attended Western Michigan University but left after his freshman year to intern in Nike's basketball sports marketing department.
+After graduating from SVSM, Carter played college basketball for one season at Western Michigan, averaging 2.0 points and 2.3 personal fouls per game in 2000-01, before transferring after his freshman year to the University of Akron.
+Carter attended Western Michigan University but left to intern in Nike's basketball sports marketing department.